barsoom/devbook/styleguide/README.md

 Avoid significant trailing whitespace.
 Use `<br>` over Markdown's double-space, use quoted strings for the `"--  "` e-mail signature convention and so on.

+#### Use "NOTE:" in crucial comments only

+Our developers' editors may be set up to visually highlight "NOTE" in comments like `# NOTE: If you update this list, you must also update the list in foo_bar.rb.` This makes these comments stand out.

+We want "NOTE" to be reserved for especially important comments, so we don't see it all the time and start ignoring it.

+The rule of thumb is: If the comment points out something you must be aware of when you edit the associated code, use "NOTE".
+If the comment only provides background, context or pointers that may be helpful but can safely be ignored, don't use "NOTE".

 ---
 ### Shell scripts